net-brain/AnynodeExporter/Docker/README.md

 # Docker

 We highly recommend running the anynode exporter under a container environment.
 In the following, the configuration is carried out using docker-compose.
 In addition to the Docker runtime, you must also install the program `docker-compose` on the target machine.
+You can finde the docker repository under

  - Create a directory in which you copy the docker-compose.yaml and the  appsettings.Production.json.
  - Configure the  appsettings.Production.json according to your requirements.